Standard 1 of the Care Certificate involves knowing and understanding your role as a social care worker.

 The aims of my organisation

-- To provide high quality level of care for all clients based on person-centred planning and values.
+- To provide a high-quality level of care for all clients based on person-centred planning and values.

 - To exceed any minimum standards and achieve high levels of consumer satisfaction and care.